blown302/CarND-PID-Control-Project/README.md

 It was quite easy to keep the car on the track at the default speed by keep the `Kp` parameter low to prevent over-correction and tweak the `Kd` value to iron out oscillation.

 In order to optimize the parameters a Tuner class was implemented based on the  `Twiddle` algorithm.

--0.3
--6.9
+The manual tuning seemed smoother but had much more error.

+A [screen capture](https://www.youtube.com/watch?v=sba_5c4l2UM&feature=youtu.be) of of the simulator tuned by the Tuner class and throttle set at `.6`.